Zachhaaa/zachpuglia-portfolio/content/hotend-adapter.md

 # My Thoughts

-This is definitely one of my more successful designs.
+This is one of my more successful designs.
 There is nothing about the design that I think needs to be revised, and it has worked perfectly so far.